 November 2016 saw the Cabinet Secretary for Environment, Climate Change and Land Reform announce that she is minded to allow beavers to remain in Scotland following completion of a Habitats Regulations Assessment and consideration of the need for a Strategic Environmental Assessment.
+From 1 May 2019, beavers now have European Protected Status in Scotland, which means it is now illegal to kill beavers, or remove established dams and lodges without a licence.

 Fisheries Management Scotland were members of the Beaver Salmonid Working Group (BSWG) which was established in 2009 as a sub-group to the National Species Reintroduction Forum, to consider the potential impacts of beaver activity on Atlantic salmon and brown trout.
 The final report of the BSWG was published in January 2015.